 The Mannion and O'Mannion surname has been subject to different spellings in records.
-A surname project was commenced to permit others whose roots are Mannion or O'Mannion along with different spellings in the records to collaborate, discover relationships, and confirm Mannion roots.
+A surname project was commenced in July 2016 to permit others whose roots are Mannion or O'Mannion along with different spellings in the records to collaborate, discover relationships, and confirm Mannion roots.
 Many Mannion alternate spellings have been retained especially among the diaspora.
 In some cases, Mannions are recorded as Manning.
 In particular this has been the case in County Galway as well as in the U.S.

 For an interesting interview about the Clan with Dr Joe Mannion you might listen to this link.